mcc-us/bookkeeping/_pages/questions.md

 As long as the appropriate table for the pay frequency is used and the employee's W-4 form information (filing status, allowances) aligns with the method, the wage bracket tables can be a valid way to withhold federal income tax.

 ---

+## Q. When services are provided on credit, the total amount of liabilities increases?
+True or False.
+Show drafts

+True.

+When services are provided on credit, the total amount of liabilities  increases.
+Here's why:

+- When you provide a service to a customer on credit, you are essentially extending them a loan.
+This creates a liability for your company, as the customer now owes you money for the service performed.
+The liability account (such as Accounts Receivable) increases to reflect the amount owed by the customer.

+In essence, you have performed the service, but haven't received the payment yet.
+This creates a debt (liability) for your company.

+## Q. "Closing" is written in the description column of the revenue and expense accounts in the general ledger?
+True or False.

+True.

+When closing the books at the end of an accounting period, "Closing" is typically written in the description column of the general ledger accounts for:

+- Revenue Accounts: This signifies that the balance in the account is being transferred to the income summary account.

+---

+## Q. the adjusting entry to record depreciation should be reversed at the start of a new fiscal period to make subsequent financial records keeping easier?
+T or F.

+True.
+The adjusting entry to record depreciation should be reversed at the start of a new fiscal period to make subsequent financial record keeping easier.

+Here's why:

+- Depreciation is an allocation of the cost of an asset over its useful life.
+An adjusting entry is made at the end of the period to reflect the portion of the asset's cost "used up" during that period.

+- Reversing the depreciation entry at the beginning of the new period accomplishes two things:
+    - It sets the accumulated depreciation balance back to its previous amount, effectively "undoing" the depreciation expense recognized in the prior period.
+    - It allows you to start recording depreciation expense for the new period on the asset's original cost basis, simplifying the calculations for the current period's depreciation.

+This process ensures a clean starting point for depreciation expense in the new period and avoids confusion by having the accumulated depreciation balance reflect only the depreciation recognized up to that point.